NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/block_storage_snapshot.md

 # Data Source: ncloud_block_storage_snapshot

-This module can provide useful for get detail of Snapshot (Block Storage) created before.
+This module can be useful for getting detail of Snapshot (Block Storage) created before.

 ## Example Usage